 - Bring reusable water bottles on the trip.
 This will help minimize the need to purchase plastic bottles.

 - Stock up on some basic groceries (using your reusable bag!) to cut down on carryout food since it’s likely packaged in plastic or styrofoam containers.
-Carryout food also usually comes with plastic utensils which can’t be recycled.
+Carryout food also usually comes with plastic utensils, cups and straws that can’t be recycled.

-- If you are renting a house or apartment vs. staying in a hotel, find out what day your trash and recycling will be picked up or if you have to drop it off.
+- If you are renting a house or an apartment, find out what day trash and recycling is picked up or if you have to drop it off.
 The beach we frequent has trash dumpsters everywhere but recycling dumpsters only in certain locations.
 Not super convenient but now we know where they are so stopping by one is part of our routine.

 - While you are at it, find out how the town you are staying in requires trash and recycling to be sorted.
 At home we have to separate paper from plastic and aluminum.
 At the beach, where we vacation, recycling is single stream (paper, plastic and aluminum can all go together).